 We would like to encourage everyone to be part of a prayer cell of three or four people who meet regularly to pray and support one another spiritually.
 Another way in which we do this is through St Mary’s Links, an informal cross-generational pairing of individuals or couples or families who commit to support one another through prayer and friendship.
 These are exciting, fledgling new initiatives at St Mary’s, so contact Jo Morris (email@example.com) if you would like more information, or are interested in joining a cell or making a link.

 We host weekly sessions to pray, including Sundays at church at 8:30AM, bi-monthly preceeding the PCC meeting at 6:45PM in the James Chapel, and prayer for youth work each Tuesday morning.
 At times we have coordinated prayer walks along the roads near the church to pray for residents.
 For one week each year, congregation members volunteer set amounts of time to come in to church and pray, mainly for our mission partners, in what all together becomes a week of continual prayer.
 If you would like to be involved in this, contact Angela Cattell (0117 968 3069) or Mike Stewart (0117 968 2776).

-Every Thursday St Mary's hosts a luncheon at 12.15pm for all who want to meet together and enjoy food and fellowship.
-Thursday lunch is run by a dedicated team of volunteers.
+Every Thursday St Mary's hosts a lunch at 12.15pm for all who want to meet together and enjoy food and fellowship.
+Thursday Lunch is run by a dedicated team of volunteers.

 Bible Meditation Group

-The Bible Meditation Group meets twice monthly 2:20pm on Tuesdays in members' homes for a reflective time stimulated by readings, music, and art, followed by a sociable half hour.
+The Bible Meditation Group meets twice monthly 2:20pm on Tuesdays in our James Chapel for a reflective time stimulated by readings, music, and art, followed by a sociable half hour.
 If you're longing to make space to be quiet and listen to God, do come along.
 Contact 0117 968 2170 for further details.